 Nader joined Frazier Healthcare Partners in 1991 and has served on the firm’s management committee and led its Growth Buyout strategy since 1995.
-Under his leadership, the team has successfully raised over $4 billion of limited partner capital for 10 investment vehicles and has generated over $4.2 billion in realizations.
+Under his leadership, the team has scaled from an initial group of four to over sixty dedicated professionals and raised over $5 billion from Limited Partners globally for 10 investment vehicles that have generated over $4 billion in realizations to date.

 Prior to joining Frazier, he was an associate at Goldman Sachs in New York.